This page is no longer updated, and is the old forum. For new topics visit the New HOL forum.

 Originally posted by Pussay Patrol

 Far from it, he can speak Pidgen - Quote: "God Darn butter me bred" The article implies that there is one language called "pidjin".
 This is cobblers.
 There are many pidjins.
 The word comes from one of the pidjins' word for "business", being a pidjinised version of that word.
 Pidjins are more or less artificial languages designed for doing "business" originally between colonial incomers and the natives.
-They are made by taking simplified gramnar and vocabulary from the incomers" language (the "superstrate" and adapting it around grammatical features and words from local languages for the purpose of easy learning.
-The best known example of a pidjin is probably Tok Pisin, which is an English substrate creole spoken in Papua New Guinea.
+They are made by taking simplified gramnar and vocabulary from the incomers" language (the "superstrate" The best known example of a pidjin is probably Tok Pisin, which is an English substrate creole spoken in Papua New Guinea.
 A creole is a pijin that has changed and developed in its own right, and this happens quickly and easily.
 Therefore, there are not many real pidjins left as they have mostly all creolised now.
 Tok Pisin is totally analytic (no noun declension), has only two prepositions - "bilong" which means "of" and "long" which is used for any other preposition; a particle "i" which precedes any verb to mark it as finite, a suffix "-im" which marks a verb as transitive, and a particle "-pela" which makes plurals and multiples rather like a classifier in Chinese but also makes demonstrative, articles, dual and trial numbers, and so on.
 This is the Lord's Prayer in Tok Pisin.
 Papa bilong mipela In this particular creole the word "pisin" means "business" (see above) and "pigeon, bird".
 Phonological simplification leads to many homophones.

 ============ |